intel/kvm-multios/documentation/ubuntu_vm.md

         # To install Ubuntu VM
         ./guest_setup/<host_os>/ubuntu_setup.sh --force --viewer

+        # The default storage size of the Ubuntu VM created is 60 GiB.
+To customize the size of the Ubuntu VM, add the option --disk-size <size in GiB>
+        ./guest_setup/<host_os>/ubuntu_setup.sh --force --viewer --disk-size <size in GiB>

         # To install Ubuntu RT VM (RT VM functionality is only applicable if running on RT host)
         ./guest_setup/<host_os>/ubuntu_setup.sh --force --viewer --rt